epfl-ada/ada-2022-project-analyteam/README.md

 We aim to naturally soft-cluster the users within a set of predefined categories.
 From there, we want to analyse how attractive the website is for each category.
 Moreover, we aim to uncover the presence/absence of trends in user data per category.
 Our story is, based solely on user data, we can gain insight about what kind of users a website attracts and whether "natural user soft-clustering"<sup>1</sup> could be a gateway to learn hidden consumer or reviewer behavior.

 <sup>1</sup>"natural user soft-clustering": This approach is "cluster together users that satisfy a human-interpretable condition" rather than "cluster together users that are similar based on a similarity metric".
 Because one user can satisfy many conditions at the same time and thus belong to many categories, the clustering is soft.
-See examples in section [[IV]](#[IV]-approach).
+See examples in section [IV].

 ## [II] Research Questions
 ---